kiranbhusalusha-bit/study-buddies/docs/roles.md

 # Team Roles – Sprint 1

 ## Scrum Master
-Name: Kiran
+Name: Usha
 Responsibilities:
-- Coordinate sprint activities
+- Organize the activities for Sprint 1.
+- Keep the Github Kanban board up to date.
-- Ensure tasks are progressing
+- Make sure the tasks for Sprint 1 are finished on shedule.
-- Organise communication within the team

 ## Note Taker
 Name: Prashamsa
 Responsibilities:
-- Record meeting discussions
-- Maintain meeting notes
+- Take notes throughout meetings.
-- Document decisions made by the group
+- Assist in creating the Sprint 1 pdf documentation.

 ## Developer / Contributor
 Name: Niraj
 Responsibilities:
-- Contribute to development tasks
-- Support documentation and testing activities
+- Support documentation and respository setup
+- Help with personas and ethical issues.
+- As needed, contribute code or documentation.

-Note: Roles may rotate in future sprints.
+Note: Roles are assigned for Sprint 1, which may change in next sprints.